Made from pasteurized cow's milk

-Alternative spellings: double Suisse, double petit-suisse, suisse double
+Alternative spellings: suisse double, double petit-suisse, double Suisse

 Usually, because of its name, people wrongly attribute Petit-Suisse to Switzerland.
 In fact, it is a French cheese, first made in Normandy in 1850, in a dairy of Auvilliers near Beauvais.
 It was the idea of a Swiss employee at the dairy who suggested that adding cream to the curd will enrich the flavour of the cheese.

 Petit-Suisse is a fresh cheese – unripened, unsalty, smooth and creamy.
 Its texture is more comparable to a thick yogurt than a cheese.
 Made from cow’s milk, it is enriched with cream so that it contains at least 40% fat content.